irenealgi/irenealegre.com/nuffield-health.md

 Becoming healthier has never been this fun.
 Maybe this is a bit of an overstatement, but it’s our app, so we feel sort of entitled to say this.

-Below are the first sketches of our *Goals Screen. ***The user is prompted to set a new goal, and then is taken through several screens that give them several options, briefly explain the benefits of the selected goal and finally guide them through the process of completing it.**
+Below are the first sketches of our *Goals Screen*. **The user is prompted to set a new goal, and then is taken through several screens that give them several options, briefly explain the benefits of the selected goal and finally guide them through the process of completing it.**